ramk95/mould-it/README.md

     import mould

-Call the mould.it() with your input file / input text along with a dictionary of variables that you have used in your text / input file
+Call the mould.it() function with your input file / input text along with a dictionary of variables that you have used in your text / input file

     mould.it(input_text, variables_dictionary)